python-semantic-release/python-semantic-release/docs/configuration.rst

     If set to true the status of the head commit will be checked and a release will only be created if the status is success.
 Default: false.

+``upload_to_pypi``
+    If set to false the pypi uploading will be disabled.
+This can be useful to create tag releases for none pypi projects.